March 5, 2017

 With the days getting longer and more sunshine coming through, Mona Shores Middle School continues to demonstrate their BEST!
-Our Math-Counts Team took first in the county and will now travel to the State competition.
-March is Reading Month, along with the Battle of the Books, has had a successful start.
-Two MSMS students are representing Shores in the world DI competition in Qatar.
-Student Leadership teams continue to impact our school, community and the lives of others.
+Our Math-Counts Team placed in the top of the county and will now travel to the State competition.
+With March being Reading Month, all of our students will be involved in special happenings.
+6th graders will compete in Battle of the Books and there will also be specific competitions for our 7th and 8th graders to compete in throughout the month.
+Our Student Leadership teams (Student Council, CAC, Green Team, and the Student Advisory Team) continue to impact our school, community and the lives of others.
 Our teachers continue to deliver lessons that challenge all of our students, incorporate high levels of literacy and technology, and connect student learning to life outside of school.
 Our parents are showing support and encouraging their students to reach high levels of academic and behavioral success, as well as discussing our monthly character traits.
 It has, without question, been a phenomenal month for our students, staff, and families!
 Additionally, our entire building, along with families and community members, have supported the Month of Caring in an incredible way!
-Thus far, we have raised over $3,000 for our local charities, donated $1,000 to the Kubasiak family from Ravenna, and will be collecting hundreds of books for local elementary schools.
+Thus far, we have raised over $3,000 for our local charities, donated hundreds of pairs of socks, sent decorated bags to the Kids Food Basket, given monetary support to local families, and will be collecting hundreds of books for local elementary schools.
 I am extremely proud to be a part of such an inspired, caring team!
 It is, without doubt, great to be a SAILOR!

 As we begin the month of March, our focus will move to the monthly character trait of Positivity.
 The Dalai Lama says that, “In order to carry positive action we must develop here a positive vision.”
 Throughout our lives, tough, challenging situations will arise.
 Perhaps it is in our learning, athletics, families, friendships, or work, but our ability to choose a positive attitude will carry a huge impact for us in dealing with these times and in moving forward.
 Charles Swindoll said, “I am convinced that life is 10% what happens to me and 90% how I react to it.”
 This month at MSMS, we will challenge our students to stay positive and to continue to see their cups as half-full instead of half-empty.
 We want them to know that their positivity can impact their life and those whom they encounter.
 Please have conversations with your students about staying positive, with themselves and with others.
 Ask them what positivity might look like, sound like, or feel like.
 Discuss the impact positivity can have on their relationships, grades, or self-perception.
 With the sunshine and warmer temperatures around the corner, let’s all work to bring some more positivity into our lives and into the lives around us.